codingiitg/Coding-Week-22-Opensource-Tasks/README.md

 ## Sub Task 2:

 - Create a new branch in your repository.
 Edit your README by adding a few lines about why you want to contribute to open source.
 Commit these changes to the branch.
 Merge the two branches.
 - Fork and clone the repo Coding Week 22 Task from the [Coding Club](https://github.com/codingiitg) GitHub Account.
 In the repository there will be a template hello world program with a name `hello.cpp`.
-Create a new file with name `roll_no.cpp` with the same content as of the Template program and change the word `world` to your name and generate a pull request.
+Create a new file with name `roll_no.cpp` (change roll_no with your IITG roll number) with the same content as of the Template program and change the word `world` to your name and generate a pull request.

     Note : You need to record your screen while doing these tasks from Sub Task 2.
 These tasks should be done from the command line ( GitHub Desktop should not be used).
 Also introduce yourself in the beginning of the video.